-Guide an iconic coffee brand to China market entry by promoting new rituals and behaviour – the home brewing.
+The goal of this project was to guide this iconic coffee brand to China market entry by promoting new rituals and behavior – home brewing.

 The experience of enjoying a cup of coffee took China over by storm.
 That new phenomenon attracted all industry players to China – but Peet’s had a slightly different vision.
 Consumers in China are establishing their coffee routine, which means ordering one in a coffee shop.

 Peet’s has sought to change this experience: promote home brewing and own the bean market.
-And they had a claim to fame – Starbucks, the most popular coffee chain in China has started off Peet’s coffee beans.
+And they had a claim to fame – Starbucks, the most popular coffee chain in China, started off with Peet’s beans.
 There was only one problem – Chinese consumers do not make their coffee, lack equipment and know-how.